 API and features

 JavaFX WebView API: ~1 package, ~10 classes & interfaces.
-JavaFX WebView represents a simple web browser control.
+JavaFX WebView is a simple web browser control.
 There were no goals to provide the functionality of a fully-functional web browser such as network, SSL, authentication, cookies, DevTools, plugins, PDF Viewer, etc.

 The API provides the basic web browser functionality that allows loading a web page, getting various load events, accessing and modifying DOM, executing JavaScript, calling Java from JavaScript by injecting Java objects into JavaScript, handling popups, and displaying JavaScript dialogs such as alert, confirm, prompt.